The Mission: Ensure Employee Productivity Without Jeopardizing Security and Compliance

 One of the largest banks in the United Kingdom, with more than 10,000 internal end users, was struggling to make applications consistently available.
 Simply put, application downtime means employees cannot do their jobs, losing money for both the bank and its customers.
 Even worse, it puts them at risk of being out of compliance.

 In the fall of 2017, many companies were hit with “WannaCry” and other ransomware targeting the Windows platform.
 In some cases, these companies were still running Windows XP.
-Even though these companies had purchased support for these legacy operating systems (OS) and protected the environment within the security confines of VDI, the inherent security problems of these older OSes are too challenging to overcome and ultimately compromise the system.
+Even though these companies had purchased support for these legacy operating systems (OS) and protected the environment within the security confines of VDI, the inherent security problems of these older operating systems are too challenging to overcome and ultimately compromise the system.
 This situation eventually put banks out of compliance with the government.
 The only solution was to move onto a current OS which protects against the latest sophisticated attacks quickly.
 In that effort, the companies uncovered that the reason these applications continued to run on the older operating system was that they never worked on the newer operating systems long ago.

 Numecent worked with one of the U.K.’s largest banking enterprises who had this exact problem.
 They had a significantly large Windows XP application deployment infrastructure which was secured in a VDI environment and was only available via remote access.
 The banking enterprise had over 13,000 Windows applications being used by its employees.
 Many of these applications were deemed critical for specific lines of business, as they were integral to the operations of the smaller banks which had been acquired by the large enterprise in previous years.
 Immediately following “WannaCry,” the banking enterprise had been given a directive to remove Windows XP from their environment and those of its subsidiaries before the end of 2017.